boluocat/learning/python/notebook.md

 # Dictionary
 Dictinaries are collection types used to store data in `key:value` pairs, which are considered are items.
 They are ideal for organizing data into pairs, where each piece of data(value) has its unique identifier(key).

+You can use **immutable** item as the key.
+So that a list can not be a key in a dictionary.
+But you can use tuple or set to be a key.

 The `update()` function can accept dictionaries with multiple items.
 If an item is new, it will be added to the original dictionary.